 The editing phase — or post-production phase — is the lengthiest and most challenging part of the video production process.
 It’s also the most rewarding.
 The decisions you make in the editing suite are critical, and there are a ton of options and approaches to choose from, which can be intimidating, especially if you’re new to the process.

-Here’s a quick guide on how to do basic video editing, including what to consider before starting, and a few basic video editing principles to keep in mind as you piece your project together.
+Here’s a quick guide on how to do basic video editing, including what to consider before starting, and a few video production fundamentals to keep in mind as you piece your project together.

 Shoot enough to edit well

-- It takes two (or more) takes.
-Gone are the days of running out of film; digital storage is cheap and abundant.
+It takes two (or more) takes.
+Gone are the days of running out of film; hard drives are cheap and abundant.
 Use the extra space to record multiple takes, or versions of a scene.
 That is, always shoot more takes than you think you need.
 This will give you more options to work with when in the editing suite.
 It’s always better to have too much footage than not enough.

 11 basic video editing principles